ABOUT THE AUTHOR

 The productive lifestyle she writes about in Eatin' After Eden has enabled her to maintain the 60-hour workweeks for many decades.
 More than one physician has opined that the energizing, healing, detoxing plan for eating keeps her functioning remarkably above that of many half her age while she continues to work overtime with students, colleagues, and physicians, encouraging them to in turn teach others, after their own restoration.
 An amazing example is included in the introduction of her book, Eatin' After Eden.

 One of the things many appreciate most about her mission is the integrity behind all that Dr. Zook gives, whether her work in writing or other outreaches.
-She takes no remuneration for fees.
+She takes no remuneration for expenses of production or invaluable time..
 Her only reward is the beautiful fruit of extended, productive lives, personal and for countless others.

 With complementary, integrative MD and ND physicians, top nutrition research scientists at prestigious universities, and other medics, Dr. Zook also daily brings to the attention of the teachable many of the latest exciting new studies and therapies including a powerful small clinical trial of her own, that alert them to become aware of and avoid the need for dangerous and risky modalities.